xpostudio4/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 Course teams should see the following sections of the `Building and Running an edX Course <http://edx.readthedocs.org/projects/ca/en/latest/>`_ guide.

 * `Custom JavaScript Display and Grading <http://edx.readthedocs.org/projects/ca/en/latest/problems_tools/advanced_problems.html#custom-javascript-display-and-grading>`_

 * `Establishing a Grading Policy <http://edx.readthedocs.org/projects/ca/en/latest/building_course/establish_grading_policy.html>`_

 The rest of this section provides more information for developers who are creating JavaScript applications for courses on the edX platform.

 .. note:: This section assumes proficiency with JavaScript and with how problems are constructed in edX Studio.
-If you intend to grade students' interactions with your JavaScript application, you must also be proficient with Python.
+If you intend to grade learners' interactions with your JavaScript application, you must also be proficient with Python.

 *******************************************************
 Grading Options for Custom JavaScript Applications
 *******************************************************

-When using a JavaScript application in your course content, you have three
+When using a JavaScript application in your course content, you have these options.
-options:

 #.
 A JavaScript application that visually demonstrates a concept or process.
-The
-   application would not require student interaction, and students would not be graded.
+   The application would not require learner interaction, and learners would not be graded.

 #.
-A JavaScript application that requires student interaction but does not grade
+A JavaScript application that requires learner interaction but does not
-   performance.
-Referred to as a formative assessment, such an application provides feedback to students based on their interactions.
+   grade performance.
+Referred to as a formative assessment, such an application provides feedback to learners based on their interactions.

 #.
-A JavaScript application that requires and grades student interaction.
+A JavaScript application that requires and grades learner interaction.
-   Referred to as a summative assessment, such an application can be used to evaluate student learning against a standard.
-To use the JavaScript application as a summative assessment and have student performance integrated into the edX grading system, you must also use basic Python code in the component.
+   Referred to as a summative assessment, such an application can be used to evaluate learning against a standard.
+To use the JavaScript application as a summative assessment and have learner performance integrated into the edX grading system, you must also use basic Python code in the component.

 These options are explained through examples below.